You are viewing the global institutional website

 It is addressed to cultural institutions, curators, artists, researchers, philanthropic partners and territorial collaborators interested in understanding the curatorial logic that will guide future programming.

 This framework page does not present a definitive exhibition program, confirmed artist list, active calendar or completed curatorial cycle.
-Those elements will be published only when each node enters implementation and the corresponding agreements, permissions and safeguards are in place.
+Those elements will be published only when each chapter enters implementation and the corresponding agreements, permissions and safeguards are in place.

 Premise